david-domz/mockallan/README.md

 ## Using `/assert-called-with` And `/assert-called-once-with`

-Let's explore additional validation options with the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
+Let's explore additional validation options using the `POST /assert-called-with` and `POST /assert-called-once-with` endpoints.
 The body message provided in these requests corresponds to a
-- `text/plain` message
+- Text message
 - JSON message
 - JSON schema
 - XML schema
-- or a regular expression
+- or a regular expression string

 to match as shown in the following sections.